"We Are The Mask Police": What It's Really Like To Be A Flight Attendant During COVID

-As spring break season comes to an end, it’s abundantly clear that hotspots like Miami’s South Beach have seen plenty of crowded parties — often indoors.
-Despite about 60% of U.S. colleges cancelling spring break, opting for shorter breaks or wellness days, some students chose to travel for their time off, even while COVID-19 cases have been on the rise in over half of U.S. states for the last several weeks.
+As the US spring break season comes to an end, it’s abundantly clear that hotspots like Miami’s South Beach have seen plenty of crowded parties — often indoors.
+Despite about 60% of US colleges cancelling spring break, opting for shorter breaks or wellness days, some students chose to travel for their time off, even while COVID-19 cases have been on the rise in over half of US states for the last several weeks.

 The travel uptick isn’t limited to spring breakers, though, and is likely to continue into summer, says Sara Nelson, president of the Association of Flight Attendants-CWA, a union that represents about 50,000 flight attendants, 80% of whom are women.
 She predicts increased travel demand this summer, as more people continue to get their COVID vaccinations.